-If you’re thinking about a new, well-paying career, look no further than heating, ventilation and air conditioning.
-HVAC is one of the quickest-growing careers you can find, according to the U.S. Bureau of Labor Statistics, which predicts positions in this industry will grow by 13 percent by 2028.
+If you’re wanting to find a new, successful career, look no further than heating, ventilation and air conditioning.
+HVAC is one of the most rapidly growing careers you can find, according to the U.S. Bureau of Labor Statistics, which predicts careers in this field will grow by 13 percent by 2028.

-There’s several reasons why these jobs are expanding so fast.
-One is homeowners tapping into government incentives to install more energy-efficient comfort systems.
-Then there’s the end of R-22 Freon® refrigerants, which impacts aging equipment.
-Lastly, there’s the red-hot housing market and a home shortage that’s driven an increase in new construction homes.
+There are several reasons why these jobs are expanding so rapidly.
+One is homeowners using government incentives to upgrade to more energy-efficient comfort systems.
+Then there’s the end of R-22 Freon® refrigerants, which affects old equipment.
+Finally, there’s the red-hot real estate market and a house shortage that’s driven an increase in new construction homes.

-One of the number one wanted careers is working as a HVAC technician.
-Learn more about what they do, how to become one and about how much you can expect to receive.
+One of the number one needed positions is working as an HVAC technician.
+Find out about what they do, how to become one and about how much you can expect to earn.

 What Is an HVAC Technician?

-A HVAC technician is an individual who repairs, installs and maintains heating and cooling equipment.
-Most assist both residential and commercial customers.
-And, most important, you’ll be knowledgeable about:
+A HVAC technician is someone who repairs, installs and maintains heating and cooling units.
+Most assist both homeowners and business owners.
+And, most important, you’ll be skilled with:

 Is HVAC a Hard Career?

 One of the most common misconceptions about HVAC is that it’s a blue-collar career.
-You have to have a certain skill set, extensive instruction and ongoing certification.
+You need a specific skill set, specialized training and ongoing endorsements.

 - Have job security realizing your position can’t be outsourced.

 - Become your own boss and own your own successful business.